Kate Eichhorn

 Books, Journalism, and Essays

 I write about culture and the ethical and social impacts of new and emerging technologies.
-These themes are explored across six published and forthcoming non-fiction titles, including Content (MIT Press, 2022), which examines the rise of “content” as a cultural and economic force and reflects on how it has reshaped everything from art and literature to news and media production.
+These themes are explored across six published and forthcoming books, including Content (MIT Press, 2022), which examines the rise of “content” as a cultural and economic force and reflects on how it has reshaped everything from art and literature to news and media production.

 My other titles include two books on digital memory: The End of Forgetting: Growing Up with Social Media (Harvard University Press), a study exploring the specific risks posed by young people's digital footprints; and its prequel, School Yearbook (University of Chicago Press, 2025), an investigative history exploring how data scraped from more than half a million printed school yearbooks has come to structure our lives in the present.